 For each component in the scope of our Group audit, we allocated a materiality that is less than our overall Group materiality.
-The range of materiality allocated across components was between £350,000 and £450,000.
+The range of materiality allocated across components was between £208,700 and £400,000.
+Certain components were audited to a local statutory audit materiality that was also less than our overall Group materiality.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £24,000 (Group audit) (2017: £20,000) and £25,000 (Parent Company audit) (2017: £30,000) as well as misstatements below those amounts that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £22,000 (Group audit) (2018: £24,000) and £22,000 (Parent Company audit) (2018: £24,000) as well as misstatements below those amounts that, in our view, warranted reporting for qualitative reasons.